rexionmars/AuRA-Vision/README.md

 ## The project
-Hypr Vision is an lasses that implement computer vision to assist visually impaired individuals through auditory instructions.
+Hypr Vision is glasses that implement computer vision and artificial intelligence to assist individuals with visual impairments through auditory instructions.
-️

 Special thanks ❤️
 ```